 After more than a decade at the sharp-end of PR practice in the motor industry, in 2000, I established Applause Consultancy to provide strategic consultancy and educational initiatives.
 My clients have included large multinationals, trade bodies, public sector organisations, PR/marketing consultancies, not-for-profits and a number of very interesting small-medium enterprises (SMEs).

 I was appointed General Secretary of the Motor Industry Public Affairs Association in 2004 and have helped transform this 40-something-year old body representing communicators in the motor industry into a professional company recognised as a learned society, representing over 400 professional communicators.
-With an elected committee, I manage membership development, training and networking initiatives, financial matters and guiding the long-term strategic operation of the association – plus the day-to-day communications and other activities.
+With an elected board of directors, I manage membership development, training and networking initiatives, financial matters and guiding the long-term strategic operation of the association – plus the day-to-day communications and other activities.
 Check out www.mipaa.com and @mipaa.

 As well as being an active participant in new media, I am a voracious reader (anything and everything) – online and printed media.
 I am fascinated by perspectives on thinking processes (critical, intuitive, reasoned and creative) and my hobbies include a futile attempt to practice canine psychology, hypnotically watching the sea and the social sin of enjoying driving.
 I have a marvellous sense of direction, oodles of common sense and a sense of humour.
 Whilst recognising my personal and professional impact on the planet, I am conscious of the challenge presented by encouraging others to develop their PR career in a sustainable and responsible motor industry.